-a] Cultural Networks in Migrating Heritage Intersecting Theories and across fampe
+→ Innocenti, Perla.
+2015.
+Cultural Networks in Migrating Heritage.
+Intersecting Theories and Practices across Europe.
+Farnham: Ashgate.

+The publication explores the imperatives surrounding the contemporary museum representation of place and identity, which shift, multiply, fragment and move, triggered by changes in population flows, migration and multiple heritages.
 The book is a study of the role of cultural and heritage networks and how they can help institutions and their host societies manage the tensions and realise the opportunities arising from migration.